 We sell a significant portion of our biopharmaceutical products to pharmaceutical wholesalers and distributors.
-In fiscal 2003, three such customers accounted for 57% of our total consolidated sales.
-A loss of any of the customers or a material reduction in such customer's purchases from us could have a material adverse effect on our results of operations and financial condition.
+A loss of any major customer or a material reduction in such customer's purchases from us could have a material adverse effect on our results of operations and financial condition.
 We also maintain a significant receivable balance with each of these customers.
 If these customers become unable or unwilling to pay amounts owed to us, our financial condition and results of operations could be adversely affected.